30 Amazing Facts You Never Knew About the White House

 And There’s Supposedly a Ghost Still Living in It

-Rumor has it that Abraham Lincoln’s ghost still haunts the White House.
+If there’s anything to be learned from horror movies, it’s that old buildings are often haunted.
+Obviously, this doesn’t bode well for the White House.
+Staffers, guests, presidents, and first ladies have all claimed to have experienced paranormal activity during their time there.
+Rumor has it that Abraham Lincoln’s ghost still haunts the home.
 In fact, there have been reported sightings of our sixteenth President’s specter in the White House since 1903.
 And for more truth bombs, here are the 20 Crazy Facts That Will Blow Your Mind.

 There’s a Hidden Pool Beneath the Press Room